Dolly Parton’s Imagination Library

 United Way of the Plains launched the national program locally in 2011.

 Your child will receive their first book approximately eight weeks after their registration is approved and will continue monthly until they turn five years old, or you move out of the designated ZIP codes.
-Please notify United Way of the Plains at (316) 267‑1321 if your child’s address changes.
+If your child’s address changes, please notify Logan Bradshaw, Director of Community Impact, at lbradshaw@unitedwayplains.org or (316) 267‑1321, ext.
+4210.

 TURNING THE PAGE ON CHILDHOOD LITERACY